 The control points in Viveza are more sophisticated than those in the other Nik plug-is, however.
 With each one you can adjust Brightness, Contrast, Saturation, Structure, Shadow Adjustment, Warmth, Red, Green and Blue and Hue.
 You can duplicated control points and their settings and group control points so that they act as one – it’s a way of adjusting large and complex areas quickly.

-Is it any good?
+Is Viveza 3 any good?

 Viveza’s strength only emerges gradually.
 You can add a single control point, make a couple of adjustments and wonder what all the fuss is about.
 But if you take a little more trouble, create groups of adjustments and start experimenting with ‘relighting’ your photos, you start to understand what Viveza can do.

 And while, individually, control points can look like a somewhat crude and imprecise way of selecting and adjusting areas of a picture, when they’re used together and, in particular, when you use two ‘competing’ control points close together, they do actually produce very precise and natural-looking tonal transitions around object edges.
 The new luminance and chrominance masking sliders let you refine your control point selections still further, but I’m not a big fan of the relocation of the adjustment sliders to the sidebar.

-For those used to the precise, controlled world of selections and masks, Viveza’s control points will feel vague and unsatisfactory, but if you stick with it and you’re prepared to work in a looser, more intuitive way, you may start to see the benefits.
+For those used to the precise, controlled world of selections and masks, Viveza’s control points might feel vague and unsatisfactory, but if you stick with it and you’re prepared to work in a looser, more intuitive way, you may start to see the benefits.

 Having said all of that, Viveza is not one of the strongest components of the Nik Collection.
 Its enhancements are subtle rather than dramatic and it takes a lot more work than the single-click results offered by Analog Efex Pro, HDR Efex Pro, Color Efex Pro and Silver Efex Pro.
 It’s worth having, certainly, but it may not a tool you’re probably not going to use that often.